Stewart Law

 What Does a Durable Power of Attorney Do?

-A Durable Power of Attorney authorizes a person you trust — called your agent — to manage your financial and legal affairs on your behalf.
-"Durable" means the document remains effective even if you become incapacitated, which is precisely when it matters most.
-Without one, a family member who needs to manage your finances, pay your bills, or handle real estate transactions during a medical crisis may have to seek court-appointed guardianship — a costly and time-consuming process.
-A well-drafted Durable Power of Attorney gives your agent the authority to act quickly and decisively, while still reflecting the limits and instructions you choose to set.
-It is one of the most important documents in any estate plan.
+A Durable Power of Attorney under Fla.
+Stat. §§ 709.2101–709.2402 authorizes a person you trust — your agent — to manage your financial and legal affairs on your behalf.
+"Durable" means the document remains effective even if you become incapacitated — which is precisely when it matters most.
+In Florida, a valid Durable Power of Attorney must be signed by the principal and witnessed by two people before a notary public (Fla.
+Stat. § 709.2105(2)).
+Without one, a family member who needs to manage your finances, pay your bills, handle real estate transactions, or access your accounts during a medical crisis may be forced to seek court-appointed guardianship — a process that can take months, cost thousands of dollars, and require ongoing court supervision.
+A properly drafted Durable Power of Attorney allows your agent to act immediately, without court involvement, within whatever scope of authority you choose to grant.

 Learn More: Durable Powers of Attorney →